Make-Shift Country Wedding In Private Abbotsford Venue

 In the next portion of the building is the bar to the right and to the left is the stairs to the second floor.
 I’ll talk about the upper level later on in my review.

-Continuing on into the first floor there is the main room.
+Continuing on the first floor there is the main room.
 It is a bit small but will hold about 40 or 50 guests.
 There are ample wall outlets for power and they are spread around the room so that a vendor can be placed in any area of the room.
-Probably you want to make sure that your music service doesn’t bring so much equipment that it can’t fit into an 8 by 4 foot space… including the speaker stands.
+Probably you want to make sure that your music service doesn’t bring so much equipment that it can’t fit into an 8 by 4-foot space… including the speaker stands.
+Here are my top tips on how to choose the right DJ for the occasion.
 Being the venue is not a large room, large speakers are not necessary anyway.

 The venue does not have air conditioning as of this review so if the venue does open to the public, I would imagine summer weddings in the hall will be very warm and fans would be advised.

 There are plans to put in a patio for outdoor weddings and possibly a vineyard as well as some ponds.
 There is a lot of great potential and development room at the venue.
-It is still a work in progress to be sure but if they do go public this Vancouver DJ hopes to be there again and will update this blog with a link.
+It is still a work in progress to be sure but if they do go public I hope to be there again and will update this blog with a link.
 I give this venue 4 out of 5 stars.